willryan/will_dev/README.md

 https://raw.githubusercontent.com/willryan/will_dev/master/install_will_dev.sh

-Assumes ruby and chef are already installed.
+Assumes ruby, chef, and berkshelf are already installed.